‘General Hospital’ Spoilers: Jordan Gravely Injured After Accident Caused By Blindness Striking Another Twin

 — General Hospital (@GeneralHospital) February 21, 2019

-Fans have been speculating that Jason and Drew may soon be impacted by Cabot’s virus soon, since it’s already impacted other twins on the canvas.
+Fans have been speculating that Jason and Drew may soon be impacted by Cabot’s virus since it’s already impacted other twins on the canvas.
 While it’s not known yet what has Drew on the road crossing paths with Jordan, it may well be that he is trying to catch up with Oscar, Josslyn, Cameron, and Trina as they sneak off to Niagara Falls.

 When does this take place?
 It certainly sounds like the perfect Friday cliffhanger, but so far, General Hospital spoilers haven’t revealed the exact timing.
 It does sound as if it happens either Friday or Monday, as Curtis will be keeping vigil during Monday’s show and has heartbreaking news for someone later in the upcoming week.